 The shoes should be comfortable.
 The shoes should be lightweight.
 The shoes should be flexible.
 The shoes should have a good grip, especially on the bottom of your foot (it’s important to have good traction).

 Your soccer cleats need to fit well so they don’t move around while you’re running or playing soccer, but also so they don’t slip off your feet if you’re walking up stairs.

-Follow through with each kick: follow through by extending both arms outwards from one hip; bend at about 90° until foot contacts ground again; then repeat process for second kick if necessary until someone scores against you
+Follow through with each kick: follow through by extending both arms outwards from one hip; bend at about 90° until the foot contacts the ground again; then repeat the process for the second kick if necessary until someone scores against you

 It’s important to move laterally.
 Movement is important for all sports and soccer cleats.